weesvisje/docs/docs/guides/http.md

 #### URL Template: `/api/v2/timeseries/<timeseries_id>/distinct_values`

-- GET - Query for the distinct values in a timeseries, within a range of events in a TimeSeries using a half-open interval `[start, end)` (optional).
+- POST - Query for the distinct values in a timeseries, within a range of events in a TimeSeries using a half-open interval `[start, end)` (optional).
 Returns a single document containing the paths and their distinct values.
 Paths are specified as json arrays of strings.
 This query expects a body of json in the following format:

   ```
   {